cenk1cenk2/docker-softether-vpnsrv/README.md

 - The default bridge device is set through the generation of the configuration file.
 - Please check out the normal process for [SoftEther Setup](https://www.softether.org/4-docs/2-howto/9.L2TPIPsec_Setup_Guide_for_SoftEther_VPN_Server/1.Setup_L2TP%2F%2F%2F%2FIPsec_VPN_Server_on_SoftEther_VPN_Server).
 SoftEtherVPN server can be configured by using the GUI or the CLI.

-**Please remember that at the initial startup there is no admin password for managing the server, it is very crucial to set it as soon as possible.**
+**Please remember that at the initial startup there is no admin password for managing the server, it is very crucial to set it up as soon as possible.**

 If you are using a persistent configuration file that is not auto-generated through this container, you should be sure that your HUB configuration is bridged properly with the TAP adapter.